-Profitability remains above the average of German banks In ${\ensuremath{\varepsilon}}$ millions, German GAAP
+Profitability remains above the average of German banks In € millions, German GAAP

-Operating expenses include personnel and administrative expenses, and depreciations and amortisation.
+Operating expenses include personnel and administrative expenses, as well as depreciation and amortisation.
 Sources: Company reports and Moody's Investors Service

-Dependence on market funds is low, but moderately increasing amid growing diversification of funding sources
+Dependence on market funds is low, but moderately increasing because of the growing diversification of funding sources

-SCB's adequate funding profile is reflected in the baa1 Funding Structure score, which is the same as the initial score.
+SCB's sound funding profile is reflected in the baa1 Funding Structure score, which is three notches above the initial score.
 The baa1 assigned score reflects the bank's low dependence on market funds and its access to diversified funding channels.
-It also incorporates our expectation that the bank's drawings of central bank funding are temporary.
+It also incorporates our expectation that the bank's increased drawings of central bank funding are temporary.

 SCB has sound funding with a low dependence on market funds.
-Its lending activities are largely funded by client deposits, which, at €20.3 billion as of year-end 2020, funded 51% of its tangible banking assets.
+Its lending activities are largely funded by client deposits, which, at €21.2 billion as of year-end 2021, funded 47% of its tangible banking assets.
 Within the low interest rate environment, SCB's customer deposits have increasingly shifted to overnight deposits, in line with the industrywide trends.